kairos-io/kairos/docs/content/en/docs/Advanced/customizing.md

 ...
 ```

-The image can be then used with `kairos-agent upgrade` or with system-upgrade-controller for upgrades within Kubernetes.
-Here is how to do it with the `kairos-agent` command:
+You can use your custom image with the `kairos-agent upgrade` command, or with the [system-upgrade-controller in Kubernetes](/docs/upgrade/kubernetes).
+Here's how to use the `kairos-agent` command:

 ```
 node:/home/kairos # kairos-agent  upgrade --image docker.io/<your-org>/myos:0.1